The Scramble for Africa: A Prelude to the Conference

 The Trigger: Competition and Conflict

-Humanitarian Motivations: A Facade for Imperial Ambitions
+Humanitarian Motivations: A Replica of Imperial Intentions

 The Berlin Conference: Establishing Rules for Africa